rob-blackbourn/bareClient/docs/index.md

 might do unnecessary work, providing a foundation for whatever feature set is required.

-It was written to allow a web server which had negotiated the HTTP/2 protocol for make outgoing HTTP/2 calls.
-This increases performance and simplifies proxy configuration in a micro-service architecture.

 To find out more see [getting started](user-guide/getting-started.md).

 ## Features

 The client has the following notable features:

-* Lightweight
+- Lightweight
-* Uses asyncio
+- Uses asyncio
-* Supports HTTP versions 1.0, 1.1, 2
+- Supports HTTP versions 1.0, 1.1, 2
-* Has middleware
+- Has middleware